Andonigt04/haruka-cpp/README.md

 # HarukaEngine (v1.0.0)

+## 🚧 Work in Progress / Active Development

 **C++17 / OpenGL 4.6** real-time 3D engine for space exploration, planetary terrain generation, and game development.

 Distributed as a shared library (`libHarukaEngine.so`) with integrated asset pipeline, physics engine, and procedural world generation.